diegowholikesorange/zensole/README.md

 when I search for a ticket with id NNN then I want to be notified that no matching ticket exists.

-### As an operations engineer I want a log file with timestamps that shows me the user input and progress of the search so that I can reproduce and analyse issues and monitor performance
+### As an operations engineer I want a log file with timestamps that shows me the user input and result of the search so that I can reproduce and analyse issues and monitor performance
 #### Acceptance Criteria
-* Given a search for a ticket by its id was successful and I now the id of the ticket that was searched when I open the log file then I want the log file to contain an entry that states the time of the search, the ticket id and the number of results returned.
+* Given a search for a ticket by its id was successful and I know the id of the ticket that was searched when I open the log file then I want the log file to contain an entry that states the time of the search, the ticket id and the number of results returned.
-* Given a search for a ticket was unsuccessful and I now the id of the ticket that was searched when I open the log file then I want the log file to contain an entry that states the time of the search, the ticket id and the reason why the search failed.
+* Given a search for a ticket was unsuccessful and I know the id of the ticket that was searched when I open the log file then I want the log file to contain an entry that states the time of the search, the ticket id and the reason why the search failed.